svitlanamidianko/software-engineering-learning/session7_1/README.md

 JavaScript, but if you already know some, or are willing to put the effort into learning it, then please do so for this unit and/or the final project!

-## Questions

-### 1. Kanban server
+### 5. Kanban server

-After working through the Flaskr example and watching the ToDo application being built, you should feel comfortable building your own Kanban application.
+After working through a Flask example and watching the ToDo application being built, you should feel comfortable building your own Kanban application.

 Your Kanban application should be able to: